loneicewolf/Quotes/README.md

 <details><summary> QUOTES </summary>

+⭐
+- "Those who do the right thing, most often is disliked.
+It's a sad truth."

+***

 - "Those who care without reason, worry without being asked to, and bring smile with just their presence, are the ones who people can learn from" -M

 ***